Lawyer who aided Trump subpoenaed by Jan. 6 committee

 It remains unclear whether the others who were subpoenaed intend to cooperate.
 A committee spokesperson declined to comment Wednesday on the responses it had received and how many of the 11 were complying.

 Members of the committee, including Wyoming Rep. Liz Cheney, the panel's Republican vice chairwoman, have threatened to pursue criminal contempt charges against subpoenaed witnesses who refuse to comply.
-A House vote would send those charges to the Department of Justice, which would then decide whether to prosecute.
+A House vote would send those charges to the Justice Department, which would then decide whether to prosecute.

 The report from the committee's Democratic majority depicts Clark as a relentless advocate inside the building for Trump's efforts, even presenting colleagues with a draft letter pushing Georgia officials to convene a special legislative session on the election results.
 Clark wanted the letter sent, but superiors at the Justice Department refused.